-Mandatory Project Components and Deliverables for Category 1 All applicants under Category 1 must:
+Mandatory Project Components and Deliverables for Category 1

+All applicants under Category 1 must:

 - Establish a coordinated multi-disciplinary response team that includes law enforcement and other first responders, treatment providers, and/or peer recovery specialists.
 Other team members may include child welfare providers, public health providers, hospitalbased program providers, prosecutors, the courts, etc. - Establish pre-arrest or post-arrest diversion programs for individuals who commit low level, non-violent offenses to community-based substance abuse and behavioral health services.
 There are a variety of recognized pathways to diversion.
 This includes self-referral, active outreach, naloxone plus, officer prevention, and officer intervention.
-Examples of diversion programs that reflect these different pathways include Police Assisted Addiction and Recovery Initiative (PAARI), Quick Response Teams (QRT), Drug Abuse Response Teams (DART), Stop, Triage, Engage, Educate and Rehabilitate (STEER), and Law Enforcement Assisted Diversion in COAP funds will be used to support communities seeking to replicate the LEAD model.
+Examples of diversion programs that reflect these different pathways include Police Assisted Addiction and Recovery Initiative (PAARI), Quick Response Teams (QRT), Drug Abuse Response Teams (DART), Stop, Triage, Engage, Educate and Rehabilitate (STEER), and Law Enforcement Assisted Diversion (LEAD).
+BJA supports all models of diversion.
+As directed by Congress, a minimum of 2.5 million in COAP funds will be used to support communities seeking to replicate the LEAD model.
 Jurisdictions seeking to replicate the LEAD model should familiarize themselves with the goals and core principles of LEAD and reflect these concepts in their application. - Identify a project coordinator who dedicates a portion of their time beyond their normal job duties to manage the day-to-day operations of the initiative during the planning and implementation phases.
 No less than 50 percent of the project coordinator's time should be spent on BJA-funded project activities.
-The project coordinator will work closely with the selected training and technical assistance (TTA) provider to: - Identify the needs of the community, including collecting and analyzing administrative and overdose data. - $\circ~$ Work with project staff to design an appropriate outreach and prevention strateav. based on the data.
+The project coordinator will work closely with the selected training and technical assistance (TTA) provider to: - Identify the needs of the community, including collecting and analyzing administrative and overdose data. - Work with project staff to design an appropriate outreach and prevention strategy, based on the data.